edamla/mediterraneanagency/_books/2021-09-01-the-course-of-art.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The results obtained by sciences through ex- periments are combined with philosophy.
+The results obtained by sciences through experiments are combined with philosophy.
 What philosophy combines with, literature adds emotion.
 If philosophy is understood as an effort to grasp the essence of something, the texts in this work